Making near-real time hydrological data and tools available to all

 Get involved

-We offer regular opportunities to feed into the FDRI digital platform's development, including our digital user groups.
-We'll share opportunities to take part in the digital user group in the FDRI newsletter: sign up here.
+We offer regular opportunities to feed into the FDRI digital platform's development, including our digital user groups: sign up to our newsletter in the 'Get Involved' section to find out more.
+You can also read our latest FDRI Digital User Group Report below.

 If you have any questions, feedback or to report bugs, please contact FDRI@ceh.ac.uk